Bring It On: In It to Win It

-Bring It On: In It to Win It is a 2007 American cheerleading teen comedy film directed by Steve Rash and starring Ashley Benson, Cassie Scerbo and Michael Copon.
+Bring It On: In It to Win It is a 2007 American teen sports comedy film directed by Steve Rash and written by Alyson Fouse and Elena Song.
+The fourth installment in the Bring It On film series, it stars Ashley Benson, Cassie Scerbo, and Michael Copon as members of rival cheerleading squads attending a Florida cheer camp.

-It is the fourth installment in the Bring It On film series, which focuses on competitive cheerleading.
-It was shot at Universal Orlando Resort in Orlando, United States.
-It was released direct-to-video on December 18, 2007.

-There are no recurring cast members or canonical references to its predecessors.
-Only Steve Rash, who also directed the previous film, Bring It On: All or Nothing, returned to direct this film.
-The film stylistically refers to its predecessors in that it opens with a choreographed routine that turns out to be a dream sequence of the protagonist and the end credits feature outtakes and clips of the cast having fun dancing.
+The film was shot at Universal Orlando Resort in April and May 2007, with members of the University of Central Florida cheerleading squad appearing as cheerleaders and stand-ins.
+Universal Studios Home Entertainment released it direct-to-video on December 18, 2007.
+The film generated $24.8 million in domestic DVD sales.
+It received negative reviews from critics, although later retrospectives have highlighted its overt references to West Side Story.

 Plot

-The West Coast Sharks Cheerleading Squad, led by Carson, are attending Camp Spirit-Thunder where they're confronted by their arch-rivals, the East Coast Jets Cheerleading Squad, led by Brooke.
-(The squads' names are an inside reference to West Side Story.)
+The West Coast Sharks Cheerleading Squad, led by Carson, attends Camp Spirit-Thunder, where they're confronted by their arch-rivals, the East Coast Jets Cheerleading Squad, led by Brooke.
 Both are fierce rivals because each is the best on its respective coast; however, the Jets have beaten the Sharks at the annual Cheer Camp Championships for the previous three years in a row.

-On her first day at camp, Carson meets and hits it off with Penn.
-They trade phone numbers, neither knowing the other is a member of their arch-rival squad.
-When Carson eventually does find out that Penn is a Jet, she gives him up although she really likes him.
-Penn really likes her too, but is just playing it cool around his squad.
+On her first day at camp, Carson meets and flirts with Penn.
+They trade phone numbers, neither knowing the other is on their arch-rival squad.
+When Carson eventually finds out that Penn is a Jet, she gives him up despite their reciprocated feelings.

-As part of the Camp Spirit-Thunder ritual, the West Coast Sharks are given the Spirit Stick, a "special" cheerleading item that they have to guard fiercely.
+As part of the Camp Spirit-Thunder ritual, the West Coast Sharks are given the Spirit Stick, a "special" cheerleading item that they have to guard.
 Carson agrees to watch the Spirit Stick when her friends leave for a poker game, but she forgets about it when Penn arrives to ask her out.
-They go to a nearby amusement park and spend time together, notably dancing in front of the Universal Studios sign and Hard Rock Cafe.
-At this time, Penn confesses his darkest secret to Carson, while sitting near the Jaws Ride: he forced his team to raise money for him to go to the camp so that his father won't find out he is a cheerleader.
+They go to a nearby amusement park and spend time together.
+At this time, Penn confesses that he tricked his team to raise money for him to go to the camp to prevent his father from finding out he is a cheerleader.

 Carson's friends return to her room but find both her and the Spirit Stick missing.
-They search for her, eventually finding her dancing with Penn.
-At this time Brooke and her friends also see the duo.
-When the Sharks reveal that the Spirit Stick is gone, Carson accuses the Jets of sending Penn to lure her away, and she angrily announces to all Penn's secret.
-The Sharks are worried because losing the Spirit Stick means they are "cursed".
+They search for her and eventually find her dancing with Penn.
+At this time, Brooke and her friends also see the duo.
+When the Sharks reveal that the Spirit Stick is gone, Carson accuses the Jets of sending Penn to lure her away, and she angrily announces Penn's secret to all.
+The Sharks worry that losing the Spirit Stick means they are "cursed."